ehealthsuisse/ch-epr-fhir/input/pagecontent/iti-78.md

-This section documents additional requirements in the Swiss EPR context on the Mobile Patient Demographics Query.
+This section describes the national extension for the Swiss EPR to the [Mobile Patient Demographics Query [ITI-78]](https://profiles.ihe.net/ITI/PDQm/ITI-78.html) transaction defined in the IUA profile published in the IHE IT Infrastructure Technical Framework Trial Implementation “Patient Demographics Query for mobile”.

 ### Scope
 The Mobile Patient Demographics Query is used by an app in the Swiss EPR to query with demographics parameters for